azommerf/git-RecommenderSystem/README.md

 ## References

-Please check the documentation for the "Reference List.pdf" and "Project Report.pdf" for all the references used for the development of the project.
+Please check the documentation for the "Reference list.pdf" and "Amazon Recommender System - Suggesting the Items Most Relevant to a Current Query.pdf" for all the references used for the development of the project.

 ## Authors